 Arnold P. Gold, a onetime Columbia professor, said “rearranging that oath’s timing actually returns to the original concept of Hippocrates, who had students recite it at the outset of their apprenticeships.“It was a condition of training,” Gold told the Los Angeles Times in 1999.
 “Instead, we had them taking an oath about the kind of doctor they would become at graduation.
 It was four years too late.”
 This was the start of taking the Hippocratic Oath during a white coat ceremony.

 What Occurs at Medical School White Coat Ceremonies in More Modern Times?

 Having a White coat ceremony is now commonplace at most medical schools.
 As the Los Angeles Times noted, some “are treated like mini-graduations, complete with invitations, and often followed by a buffet reception with deans and faculty.”

 Edwin Purcell, PhD., Associate Dean of Academic Affairs at UMHS, outlined the importance of white coats and the White coat ceremony for medical students.

 “For the student, the White Coat Ceremony marks a personal transition,” Dr, Purcell said.
-“They are entering the field of medicine and therefore must display extraordinarily high levels of professionalism and empathy.
-For their family, it is an opportunity to feel pride and also a reminder that their loved one is going to be engaging in one of the toughest rites of passage.
+“They are entering the field of medicine and therefore students learn and must display extraordinarily high levels of professionalism and empathy.
+For their families and friends, it is an opportunity to feel pride and also a reminder that their loved one is going to be engaging in one of the toughest rites of passage.
 Their support and understanding will be essential for the next four years.”

 White coat ceremonies differ from school to school, but are usually held early in the first semester.
 The Association of American Medical Colleges (AAMC) website notes that during most school ceremonies “a white coat is placed on each student’s shoulders and often the Hippocratic Oath is recited, signifying their entrance into the medical profession.”